friendly/VisCollin/README.md

 - better tabular presentation of collinearity diagnostics that highlight the important numbers.
-- a semi-graphic tableplot of the diagnostics and
+- a semi-graphic tableplot of the diagnostics to make warning and danger levels more salient and
 - a collinearity biplot of the *smallest dimensions* of predictor space, where collinearity is most apparent.